 Are Dogs Able to Eat Tahini?

-Tahini is safe for dogs to eat in moderation.
-Tahini, a condiment derived from powdered sesame seeds, has some nutritional advantages for canines.
+Tahini, a condiment derived from powdered sesame seeds, is safe for dogs to eat in moderation.
+It has some nutritional advantages for canines.
 It contains good fats, fiber, protein, vitamins, and minerals.
-Tahini contains good fats that promote general well-being and a beautiful coat, the protein content aids in the growth and repair of muscles.
+The good fats promote general well-being and a beautiful coat, and the protein content aids in the growth and repair of muscles.

 Tahini should only be administered to dogs in very modest doses.
 If your dog is trying it for the first time, introduce it gradually and watch for adverse reactions.
 Before introducing tahini to your dog’s diet, as with any new food, speak with your vet, especially if your dog has particular nutritional needs or medical issues.